Tsebin Tchen: After politics

 In his retirement, Tchen again took up his interest in Australian history, especially Chinese Australian History which he believes should be treated as an integral part of Australian History, rather than as a matter of niche interest.
 He has worked with several notable Australian historians including Judith Brett and John Fitzgerald.
 He was an adjunct professor with Swinburne University of Technology at the Asia-Pacific Centre for Social Investment and Philanthropy at the Faculty of Business and Law.

 In 2015, Tchen was appointed a Commissioner of the Victorian Multicultural Commission by the Labor State Government.

 In 2018, Tchen was appointed to the Australian Multicultural Council (AMC), a ministerially appointed body representing a broad cross-section of Australian interests that provides independent and robust advice to Government on multicultural affairs, social cohesion and integration policy and programs.

 He continued his voluntary community involvement, and demonstrated extensive links with community organisations, acting as an advisor to a number of Chinese community associations.

 Tchen died in a car crash in South Australia on 25 November 2019.

-Personal
+Personal life

 Tchen was married to Pauline, a librarian.
 They have two adult children: Jacinta who is a marketing and cultural strategist and Adrian, a surgeon.